 When we introduced White-Label Embeds about a year ago, our goal was to give people the ability to deliver data to their communities in a way that feels native to their brands and products.

-Analysts and product teams now work together to build White-Label Embeds that solve all sorts of data delivery use cases.
-Most commonly, they use Mode to power in-app User Stats pages.
+Analysts and product teams now work together to build in-app User Stats pages with White-Label Embeds.
 We've used it for this exact purpose in our product, too.

-When we kicked off the project, we identified two primary goals.
-One was to showcase White-Label Embeds in action.
-The more important goal, however, was to provide our customers valuable insight into their use of Mode, in a way that would feel on-brand and seamless within our app.
+When we kicked off the project, we identified two primary goals; 1)showcase White-Label Embeds in action 2)provide our customers valuable insight into their use of Mode, in a way that would feel on-brand and seamless.

 As we started designing and implementing our own stats page, we identified three key jobs the page needed to do to deliver on goal number two.
 They're things we commonly hear from other folks getting started with embedded analytics, too.
 In future posts we'll dive into the nuances of building datasets and visualizations that deliver on each of these jobs.